-Tampa, Fla. – Friends of the Children, a national nonprofit that pairs children facing the highest risks with a salaried, professional mentor— called a Friend—for 12 ½ years, announced today that veteran nonprofit leader Nita Smith has been selected as the executive director of the new Friends of the Children—Tampa Bay chapter, and will be heading up efforts to transition from an affiliate model which launched in Tampa Bay four years ago.
+TAMPA BAY, Fla. – Friends of the Children, a national nonprofit that pairs children who face multiple systemic obstacles with a salaried, professional mentor called a Friend for 12+ years, announced today that veteran nonprofit leader Nita Smith has been selected as the executive director of the new Friends of the Children–Tampa Bay chapter, and will be heading up efforts to transition from an affiliate model which launched in Tampa Bay four years ago.

-Prior to joining Friends of the Children, Nita spent more than 30 years with the Boys & Girls Clubs of America network, serving most recently as the president and chief executive officer of the Boys & Girls Club of the Suncoast in St. Petersburg, Fla.
+Prior to joining Friends of the Children, Nita spent more than 30 years with the Boys and Girls Clubs of America network, serving most recently as the president and chief executive officer of the Boys and Girls Club of the Suncoast in St. Petersburg, Fla.
 During her tenure, she also served as executive director in Seattle, Wash.; Morehead City, N.C.; Santa Maria, Calif.; and Carlsbad, N.M.

 Smith is also an accomplished fundraiser, with an impressive track record that includes raising more than $50 million to support operations and capital campaigns.
 In the first few months, Smith will be tasked with transitioning from an affiliate to a chapter model as of July 1, 2018, building an influential board of directors, raising awareness about Friends of the Children and raising funds needed to serve current and future program participants.

-“I’m looking forward to getting back to the work I love doing most,” says Smith who spent the past few years battling breast cancer and is now in remission.
+“I’m looking forward to getting back to the work I love doing most,” said Smith, who spent the past few years battling breast cancer and is now in remission.
 “This was the right opportunity at the right time.
-I want to spend the next phase of my career being closer to the kids and being part of a movement that is rapidly expanding and transforming the lives of children facing the greatest risks.
+I want to spend the next phase of my career being closer to the kids and being part of a movement that is rapidly expanding and transforming the lives of children facing the greatest obstacles.
 Friends of the Children is doing just that.”

-The chapter will launch with 7 full-time Friends and will continue serving children in Pinellas, Hillsboro and Pasco counties with the goal of serving more children in the 2018-2019 school year.
+The chapter will launch with seven full-time Friends and will continue serving children in Pinellas, Hillsboro and Pasco counties with the goal of serving more children in the 2018 to 2019 school year.